 The guidance in this article is for the preview version of the Model Serving functionality, formerly Serverless Real-Time Inference.
 Databricks recommends you migrate your model serving workflows to the generally available functionality.
 See Model serving with Databricks.

 This feature is in Public Preview.

-This article describes model serving with Databricks Serverless Real-Time Inference, including its advantages and limits in comparison to Classic MLflow model serving.
+This article describes model serving with Databricks Serverless Real-Time Inference, including its advantages and limits in comparison to Legacy MLflow Model Serving.

 Serverless Real-Time Inference exposes your MLflow machine learning models as scalable REST API endpoints.
-This functionality uses Serverless compute, which means that the endpoints and associated compute resources are managed and run in the Databricks cloud account.
-Usage and storage costs incurred are currently free of charge, but Databricks will provide notice when charging begins.
+This functionality uses Serverless compute, which means that the endpoints and associated compute resources are managed and run in your Databricks account.
+See the Serverless Real-Time Inference pricing page for more details.

-Classic MLflow model serving uses a single-node cluster that runs under your own account within what is now called the Classic data plane.
-This data plane includes the virtual network and its associated compute resources such as, clusters for notebooks and jobs, classic SQL warehouses, and Classic model serving endpoints.
+Legacy MLflow Model Serving uses a single-node cluster that runs under your own account within what is now called the classic compute plane.
+This compute plane includes the virtual network and its associated compute resources such as clusters for notebooks and jobs, pro and classic SQL warehouses, and Classic model serving endpoints.

 Serverless Real-Time Inference offers:

 Ability to launch an endpoint with one click: Databricks automatically prepares a production-ready environment for your model and offers serverless configuration options for compute.